-Incidents that occur within the NYCPM/FCNY confines are reported to the Department of Safety & Security expeditiously as well as outside occurrences.
+Incidents that occur within the NYCPM/FCNY confines should be reported to the Department of Safety & Security expeditiously.
 Methods of informing security include the following:

 - Before 7:30 A.M.
-Call (212) 410-8182 (24X7 coverage) - 7:00 A.M. through 4:30 P.M.
-Call (212) 410-8000 / (212) 410-8175 for the switchboard operator - After 4:30 P.M.
+Call (212) 410-8182 (24 hour coverage) - 7:30 A.M. through 4:30 P.M.
+Call (212) 410-8000 / "0" for the switchboard operator - After 4:30 P.M.
 Call (212) 410-8182

-Occurrences causing physical injury, no matter how minor, must be reported to the Department of Safety & Security so that an investigation can be conducted, a complete disposition will be completed and corrective action implemented when necessary.
+Occurrences causing physical injury, no matter how minor, must be reported to the Department of Safety & Security so that an investigation can be conducted, a complete disposition may be completed and corrective action implemented when necessary.

 In accordance with the federally mandated Crime Awareness and Campus Security Act and Chapter 739 of the New York State Law of 1990.
-The New York College of Podiatric Medicine / Foot Center of New York provides information relative to crime statistics and security measures to matriculated and prospective students and said statistics are available for the most recent three-year period.
-Consistent with the Clery Act incoming students are provided with materials related to sexual assault, domestic violence, stalking and hate (Bias) Crimes.
+The New York College of Podiatric Medicine / Foot Center of New York Provides information relative to crime statistics and security measures to matriculated and prospective students and said statistics are available for the most recent three year period.
+Consistent with the Clery Act incoming students are provided materials related to Sexual Assault, domestic violence, stalking and Hate (Bias) Crimes.

-As of December 31, 2021 approximately 340 medical students were enrolled in this institution which does not provide campus housing.
+As of May 26, 2017 approximately 320 medical students were enrolled in this institution which does not provide campus housing.
+Note that the graduation Class of 2017(approximately 112) took place May 25, 2017.